42YerevanProjects/inception/README.md

    - Set up Adminer.
    - Set up a service of your choice that you think is useful.
 During the defense, you will have to justify your choice.

+## ⚙️ Start Containers

+You can run:

+  - `make` in the root of the directory to build and start all container

+  - `make build` to build all images in docker-compose

+  - `make up` to start all containers in docker-compose

+  - `make down` to remove all containers in the docker-compose

+  - `make start` to start all containers in the docker-compose

+  - `make stop` to stop all containers in the docker-compose

+  - `make status` to see the running containers

+  - `make logs` to see the logs of the containers

+  - `make rmi` **NOTE** This command will remove **ALL CONTAINERS CREATED BY DOCKER-COMPOSE**.

+  - `make re` to remove, build and run all containers in docker-compose